medined/kubespray/README-medined.md

 ## Create AWS Infrastructure

 This should take about two minutes.
+If you have run `terraform apply` before, the generated files will not be overwritten.
+Therefore, they need to be deleted.
+That is why the `rm` command is here.

 ```
 cd contrib/terraform/aws
+#
+# Sanity Check.
+See the files you will be deleting.
+#
+find ../../../inventory/artifacts ../../../inventory/hosts ../../../ssh-bastion.conf -type f

+rm -rf ../../../inventory/artifacts ../../../inventory/hosts ../../../ssh-bastion.conf

+#
+# Sanity Check.
+Make sure the files are gone.
+#
+find ../../../inventory/artifacts ../../../inventory/hosts ../../../ssh-bastion.conf -type f

 terraform init
 terraform apply --var-file=credentials.tfvars --auto-approve
 ```